Submit a planning application

 The following information will probably be of use as you prepare your application:

 Submitting a planning application

-We recommend that you submit your planning application online using the Planning Portal website.
-All the information you need in order to submit your application is available on the website:
+We recommend that you submit your planning application online using the Planning Applications Wales website.

 What will happen after I submit my planning application?

 After the Planning Service has received the application it will check that it is valid and that all the necessary information has been included with it.
 For example:

 - have all the relevant maps / plans been presented?

 - has the correct fee been paid?